 An optical coating is a thin-film deposit used to enhance transmission, change reflective properties, or change the polarization of light transmitted through an optical component.
 An optical coating may be a simple layer of metal such as aluminum, or it may be a complex dielectric coating formed of multiple thin layers of material, where the composition, thickness, and number of layers is carefully controlled for a precise result.

-Shanghai Optics can provide all types of anti-reflective, high reflective, and partial reflective coatings.
-We produce a wide variety of coatings from a single layer of anti-reflective coating to complex multilayer dielectric stacks, we can manufacture exactly what you need.
-Dielectric coatings such as BBAR, V-coatings, dual wavelength coatings, and sharp cut-on and cut-off filters.
+Shanghai Optics is able to provide all types of anti-reflective, high reflective, and partial reflective coatings.
+Whether you need a single layer anti-reflective coating or complex multilayer dielectric stacks, we can manufacture exactly what you need.
+Dielectric coatings such as BBAR, V-coatings, dual wavelength coatings, and sharp cut-on and cut-off filters are available in stock.

 At Shanghai Optics we use a variety of different methods to produce high quality optical coatings.
 These methods include plasma sputtering, ion beam sputtering, atomic layer deposition, and evaporative deposition.